Imago (2023)

 Rating: ★★★★☆

 Traditionally the strenuous task of bringing alternative cultures above-the-ground on the screen has been devolved to documentary cinema.
-But it is not always so.
+But it is not always the case.
 In Imago the Polish director Olga Chajdas did not ask Lena Góra to recount the troubled life of her mother and art performer Malwina until Lena came to existence.
-In her second feature film, the Poznań-born filmmaker in fact successfully urged Lena to impersonate Malina during the years preceding the end of Communist regime in Poland.
+In her second feature film, the Poznań-born filmmaker, in fact, successfully urged Lena to impersonate Malina during the years preceding the end of Communist regime in Poland.

 The film title alludes to the final stage in the development of certain insects when they reach sexual maturity.
-The Cosmic Mother eventually enters the motherhood stage after a careless pregnancy.
-The post-partum baby blues has never been portrayed so sharply in Polish cinema.
-Malwina is shown to lover her baby but at the same time to detest all that follows childbirth.
+The Cosmic Mother eventually appears to enter the motherhood stage after a careless pregnancy.
+Post-partum baby blues has never been portrayed so sharply in Polish cinema.
+Malwina is shown to love her baby, but at the same time, to detest all that follows childbirth.
 Enriched with Tomasz Naumiuk’s atmospheric cinematography, Imago is a vodka-fueled trainspotting-esque and hard-hitting cinematic ode to alternative culture in Poland when the toppling of Communism was just around the corner.

 Film Reviewed by Giuseppe Sedia